oseongryu/til/os/[ubuntu].md

 echo "xfce4-session" > ~/.xsession
 cat ~/.xsession # 정상변경여부 확인

+# ubuntu is not in the sudoers file.
+This incident will be reported
+vi /etc/sudoers
+---
+ubuntu ALL=(ALL:ALL) ALL
+---
+sudo bash
+chattr -i /etc/sudoers
+chmod u+w /etc/sudoers
 # # Starting xrdp (via systemctl): xrdp.service Failed to connect to bus: Connection refused
 # # https://superuser.com/questions/1628546/wsl2-run-xrdp-service-from-windows
 # # https://askubuntu.com/questions/234856/unable-to-do-remote-desktop-using-xrdp